 To add photos or videos to a pin, click on the pin on the map, and then click the camera icon (“Add Image or Video”).
 This is another way to make your map interactive, especially after you’ve visited a location and want to share it with others.

-I find that directions layers are very helpful for showing the route of a walking tour or bike path you want to take, but I don’t find them that useful for directions since I can simply use the maps app to navigate.
+I find that directions layers are very helpful for showing the route of a walking tour, bike path, or road trip you want to take, but I don’t find them that useful for directions while traveling since I can simply use the maps app to navigate.
 I use directions layers whenever I want to show an entire route on a map, rather than a specific location.

 Click the arrow icon underneath the search bar, which will create a new directions layer.
 On the legend, click “Driving” if you want to change this to walking or biking directions.
 Add a location name or address to Points A and B in the legend.
 If you find that the pins are not exactly where they should be, you can drag the points on the map.